srobo-legacy/comp-poltergeist/README.md

 * redis, version 2.6 or later
 * redis-py
 * docopt
-* mock
 * PyYAML
+* nose (for testing)
+* mock (for testing)

-You can install the python related pre-reqs using `./install`.
+You should install the python related pre-reqs using `./install`.
+This creates a virtualenv at `dep`, which is used by all the scripts in the root of the repo.

 Since the poltergeist library uses a redis instance as its datastore, a redis-server needs to be running for poltergeist to do anything useful.